Naejangsan National Park

 What I did is a day trip – travel south from Seoul to walk through the amazing falling leaves in Naejangsan.
 The walk from the entrance to the Naejangsan Temple takes about an hour or so, and in fact, cars could reach up to the temple and so the road is nicely paved for all types of foliage admirers.
 During the high season, groups and groups of locals would bring their hiking gears and food for a picnic.
 Don’t worry though the entire mountain would be covered with beautiful colors to welcome the roaring crowd.

 At the back of the temple starts the hiking trail.
-Some of the walks take 2-3 hours whilst hikers could enjoy a tranquil and pleasant scene along the streams.
+Some of the walks take 2-3 hours whilst hikers could enjoy a tranquil and pleasant scenery along the streams.

 Outside the park is where all the festivities happening.
 Food stalls are set up with all sorts of Korean street food and delicacies; there is also a cable car station to the top of the mountain, too!